ExitGNU/exitgnu.github.io/index.md

 * [**Alpine Linux**](https://alpinelinux.org/) - Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 Out of all of the non-GNU distributions that exist so far, this one is probably the most popular.

-* [**Chimera Linux**](https://chimera-linux.org/) - Chimera is a modern and general-purpose non-GNU Linux distribution born from unhappiness with the state of other distributions.
-It's built around the core idea that a simple system does not have to require endless setup and customization to be practical.

 * [**BlissOS**](https://blissos.org) - BlissOS is an Android-based open source OS that incorporates many optimizations, features, and that supports many more devices.

 * [**Linux from Scratch**](https://www.linuxfromscratch.org/) - Feeling like binary distros are not enough for you?
 Linux from Scratch is a project that provides you with step-by-step instructions for building your own custom Linux system, entirely from source code.
 You can build non-GNU installation for your purposes and needs.